 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

 Being a stay-at-home mom is challenging in so many ways.
 Caring for children means putting yourself last, almost every time.

 But, while this strategy is often needed, it can take quickly its toll on our mental health.
-Stay-at-home moms risk burnout, depression, and anxiety if we don’t take the time to look after ourselves as well as our families.
+Stay-at-home moms risk burnout, depression, and anxiety if they don’t take the time to look after themselves as well as their families.

 In fact, one survey analysis of over 60,000 women showed that of those women, at least 50% felt stress, 41% felt worried, 28% felt depression, 26% felt sadness, and 19% felt anger.